 Transition to Algebra Project

-Area Model MultiplicationTransition to Algebra (TTA) is an Education Development Center, Inc. (EDC) project supported by the National Science Foundation aiming at quickly giving students the mathematical knowledge, skills, and confidence to succeed in a standard first-year algebra class and showing them that they can explore mathematics and actually enjoy it.
+Transition to Algebra (TTA) is an initiative of the Learning and Teaching Division at Education Development Center, Inc. (EDC).
+Supported by the National Science Foundation, TTA seeks to quickly give students the mathematical knowledge, skills, and confidence to succeed in a standard first-year algebra class and to show them that they can explore mathematics and actually enjoy it.

 • run concurrently with first-year algebra (though some schools use it as pre-algebra, in summer schools, or as supplemental materials in algebra); and